by Susan Flantzer © Unofficial Royalty 2019

 From 1062 – 1063, Harold led a series of successful campaigns against Gruffydd ap Llywelyn of Gwynedd, King of Wales.
 This conflict ended with Gruffydd’s defeat and death in 1063.
 On his way home to England, Harold was shipwrecked on the shores of Ponthieu in northern France and was captured by Guy I, Count of Ponthieu.
 William II, Duke of Normandy demanded the release of Harold, and after being paid a ransom for him, Guy delivered Harold Godwinson to William.
 Harold was not released from Normandy until he had sworn on holy relics to be William’s vassal and to support his claim to the throne of England.

-In 1065, it is probable that Edward the Confessor had a series of strokes.
+In 1065, Edward the Confessor probably had a series of strokes.
 He was too ill to attend the dedication of his greatest achievement, the church at Westminster, now called Westminster Abbey, on December 28, 1065.
 Edward the Confessor died several days later, on January 5, 1066.
-According to the Vita Ædwardi Regis, before Edward died he briefly regained consciousness and named Harold Godwinson as his heir.
+According to the Vita Ædwardi Regis, before Edward died he briefly regained consciousness and named Harold Godwinson his heir.
 The Witan met the next day and selected Harold Godwinson to succeed Edward as King Harold II.
-It is probable that Harold was immediately crowned in Westminster Abbey.
+Probably, Harold was immediately crowned in Westminster Abbey.

 Harold and Ealdgyth had one son who was born after Harold’s death: